-It has a feature called “Portfolio X-Ray,” that shows you the breakdown of the individual stocks held within a fund.
+It has a feature called “Portfolio X-Ray”, that shows you what your actual holdings are.
+That is, they provide you with the breakdown of the individual stocks held within that fund.
 For example, if a fund is holding 100 stocks, the tool will show you what those stocks are, and the dollar amount that each represents in your fund position.

 Morningstar also has a subscription fee.
 It’s $145 per year for the Morningstar Fund Investor Newsletter, or for the Morningstar Stock Investor.

-Since Yahoo!Finance has grown to be one of the primary business and investment news sites available, you’ll have access to articles, commentary and investment information as it develops.
+Since Yahoo!Finance has grown to be one of the primary business and investment news sites available, you’ll have access to new stories, commentary and investment information as it develops.

-The app enables you to get personalized information, in real time, for the specific investments you own and need to track.
+But the app itself enables you to get personalized information, in real time, for the specific investments you own and need to track.
 You can add stocks to watch lists, and get real-time quotes and news about them.
 But you can also track currencies, bonds, commodities, world indices, and futures.
 You can track the performance of any holdings you have, using interactive screen charts.

 Perhaps the biggest disadvantage of the Yahoo!Finance app is that it does include ads.
-That’s the price for using the free app.
+That’s part of the price you have to pay for free.

-Mint is well-known as budgeting software, and it’s one of the most popular budgeting apps available.
-The services easy to use, and also completely free.
+Mint is well known as a budgeting software, and it’s one of the most popular budgeting apps available.
+That’s not the least of which because the services easy to use, and also completely free.

-I you’re primarily looking for a budgeting app that also provides some measure of investment tracking, then Mint can get the job done.
+But if you’re primarily looking for a budgeting app, that also provides some measure of investment tracking, then Mint can get the job done.

 You enter your accounts into the app, including taxable brokerage accounts, mutual funds, IRAs and 401(k) plans.
 The app will measure the performance of each account against various market benchmarks, letting you know where you stand.

 The app also determines fees from your various accounts, including those charged by investment advisors.
-They’ll let you know how those fees will affect the long-term growth of your investments and will help you to reduce those fees when possible.
+They’ll let you know how those fees will affect the long-term growth of your investments.
+They’ll also help you to see any that are unnecessary, helping you to reduce those fees wherever possible.